leopectus/distance-markers/readme.md

-# A Simple Base Map Using the HERE JavaScript API 3.1
+# This example shows how to calculate the distance between two markkers or locations (latitude,longitude)

-This is clean project displaying a map which I often use as a base for prototyping.
-I mostly have this here so I can clone it for myself whenever I want to start something new.
+Click on the map to add a marker.
+Once you have added two markers, the great circle distance between them will be logged to the console.
+You can add additional makers and the distance between the last two markers will be logged.
+This project uses the [HERE Maps API for Javascript](https://developer.here.com/documentation/maps/3.1.19.0/dev_guide/index.html).

-> **Note:** In order to get the sample code to work, you **must** replace the `apiKey` strings during platform setup with valid HERE developer credentials.
+> **Note:** In order to get this code to work, you **must** replace the `apiKey` strings during platform setup with valid HERE developer credentials.

 > You can obtain a set of credentials by signing up for a [Free Account](https://developer.here.com/sign-up?create=Freemium-Basic&keepState=true&step=account) on [developer.here.com](https://developer.here.com/).